Tumu Crisis: Aftermath

-Meanwhile, the Mongols approached Xuanfu and demanded entry into the city for the captured Emperor Yingzong and his entourage.
+The Mongols approached Xuanfu and demanded entry into the city for the captured Emperor Yingzong and his entourage.
 The defenders of the city responded by shooting at them.
 The Mongols then retreated to Datong.
 In a separate message to Beijing, the Emperor requested that supplies be provided for the Mongols.
 The local commanders at Datong also refused to open the gates; they cited imperial orders as their reason for not surrendering.
 Regional commander Liu An went to the Mongol camp to meet with the Emperor, followed by several officials and officers from the city, but the city was not surrendered.
 Liu An only handed over the local silver reserve (140,000 liang) to the Emperor, who then distributed it among the Mongol chieftains.

 On 4 September, Minister Wang Zhi requested the Empress Dowager appoint the Prince of Cheng to govern the country.
 The Empress Dowager agreed, but limited his authority by labeling it as "special" and "temporary".
 Additionally, she also promoted the two-year-old Zhu Jianshen, eldest son of the captured Emperor, to the position of heir to the throne.
 This appointment was made on 6 September.

 Yu Qian used his position as the highest-ranking official in the Ministry of War to oversee defense preparations.
 He ensured that grain was transported from the granaries in Tongzhou, located near Beijing, where almost half of the grain stocks were stored.
 (Note: Tongzhou had been a center of Mongol settlement since the time of the Yuan dynasty, and was now suspected of being in alliance with the enemy.)
 The Prince of Cheng also supported Yu's plan to gather military units from nearby provinces and the south, as well as levies from the metropolitan area.
 On 7 September, Yu was appointed as Minister of War.
 On the same day, commanders in Datong were warned against responding to the captured Emperor's requests.